We have four animals – three cats and the dog:

-Beyond the constant cushion smooshing, what you don’t see is all the dog hair that ends up everywhere, especially down the back of the seat:
+Beyond the constant cushion smooshing, the dog hair was all over, especially down the back of the seat behind the back cushion:

-My favorite trick is the simplest (as usual) – I use a rubber glove:
+My favorite trick is the simplest!
+I use a rubber glove:

 It works just as is, but I find it works even better when a little wet (just be sure that’s OK for your fabric).
 You just use your hand to wipe the hair into piles: